Code-the-Dream-School/python-200/lessons/03_ML_classification/02_knn.md

 Instead of measuring distance, they learn a sequence of rules.

-Understanding KNN deeply will make it much easier to understand why decision trees — and later, random forests — are so powerful.
+Understanding KNN deeply will make it much easier to understand why decision trees and later why random forests are so powerful.